 Applying for a shotfirer licence

-You must have a security clearance if you are applying for a licence or permit for a security-sensitive explosive.
+A person must have a security clearance if applying for a licence or permit relating to security-sensitive explosives.

 A shotfirer licence allows you to use, possess, purchase, store and transport limited quantities of blasting explosives.